santiment/academy/src/docs/changelog/legacy-changelog/index.md

 Sanbase:

-- Historical balance/Alerts now has support BTC/LTC and other wallets
+- Historical balance/Alerts now has support for BTC/LTC and other wallets
 - Uni Dashboard New Navigation and charts
 - Add help&feedback button